Welcome to the School of Environmental Sciences

 The School will be running a number of activities including welcome talks, field activities and an opportunity to meet your Programme Director.
 Schedules for your programme are available below.

-We have created a School Welcome Module in Canvas, that will act as your guide during Welcome Week and the first few weeks as you settle into your studies.
+We have created a School Welcome Module in Canvas that will act as your guide during Welcome Week and the first few weeks as you settle into your studies.
 Here you will find an overview of the policies, procedures and support available to you, a School newsletter, useful phrases and an introduction to your School Student-led societies.
-This will allow you to engage with the material at your own pace ahead of teaching commencing on Monday 26th September 2022.
-Details for you on campus Welcome Week activities can also be found here, as well as in the My Liverpool app.
+This will allow you to engage with the material at your own pace ahead of teaching, which starts on Monday 25 September 2023.
+Details on campus Welcome Week activities can also be found here, as well as in the My Liverpool app.

 A link to the School Welcome Week Canvas page is available here.